kirananto/review-system/README.md

    Due to the absence of a unique reviewer ID, it's not feasible to use a relational model for reviewers.
 Reviewer details will instead be stored as a field in the `comment` table.

 6. **Idempotency gotcha**
    The current design ensures idempotency by processing only newly added files from the S3 bucket.
 While checksum-based duplication checks were considered to prevent reprocessing if the same file is re-uploaded, they were intentionally avoided to reduce complexity and prevent ambiguity—especially during redrive scenarios in case of failures.
-This trade-off helps keep the system simpler, more predictable, and easier to reason about operationally.
+This needs to be properly designed taking into consideration the re-drive policies and other failure mechanisms.